MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 The person who creates a guide.

 ## Calibration
 A process in which HoloLens adjusts the hologram display according to a user's interpupillary distance (IPD).
 The HoloLens device must be calibrated correctly so that the guide aligns properly in the real world.
-Proper calibration is also necessary to place holographic objects in HoloLens Authoring mode.
+Proper calibration is also necessary to place holographic objects in HoloLens Author mode.
 HoloLens includes a Calibration app that can be used by authors and operators for this purpose.

 ## Digital twin
 A 3D representation used for one type of alignment.
 You place the digital twin, which can be a CAD model or scanned model, directly over its counterpart in the real world, and then use a gesture to align the guide to the digital twin.